dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The weeds keep multiplying in our garden, which is our mind ruled by fear.
-Rip them out and call them by name.
+  Average acting is like jerking without an orgasm
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1280 days)
+## 🌟 Experiences (1281 days)

 ### 🧮 Programming languages